 John joined Watsi on June 16th, 2018.
-One year ago, John became the 4496th member to automatically support a new Watsi patient every month.
-Since then, 1,092 more people have become monthly donors!
-John's most recent donation traveled 4,800 miles to support Christian, a newborn from Tanzania, to fund clubfoot correction.
+Two years ago, John became the 4496th member to automatically support a new Watsi patient every month.
+Since then, 1,980 more people have become monthly donors!
+John's most recent donation traveled 4,500 miles to support Emma, a joyful young woman from Kenya, to fund gallbladder treatment.

 John has funded healthcare for 34 patients in 8 countries.